‘happiness is an unexpected chocolate dessert’

 - Melt the chocolate au bain marie.

-- Mix aquafaba and sugar in a large clean mixing bowl (no plastic).
+- Mix aquafaba and sugar in a large clean mixing bowl.
 Beat the aquafaba with an electric hand whisk until the mixture resembles a fluffy cloud, just like egg white.
 This will take some time and it is important to do it well.
 So be patient and keep going!

 - Transfer 1/3 of the fluffy cloud into a new bowl and while mixing well add the melted chocolate slowly and then the soy milk.